nihldev/terraform-aws-keycloak/modules/keycloak/README.md

 python3 --version
 ```

-If Python is not available and `enable_ses = true`, Terraform will fail during the plan phase with an error about the external data source.
+If Python is not available and `enable_ses = true`, terraform will fail during the plan phase with an error about the external data source.

 ### Network Prerequisites